sympy/sympy/doc/src/tutorial/manipulation.rst

    The above diagram was made using `Graphviz <http://www.graphviz.org/>`_ and the ``dotprint`` function, in ``sympy.printing.dot``.

 First, let's look at the leaves of this tree.
-Symbols are instances of class Symbol.
+Symbols are instances of the class Symbol.
 While we have been doing

     >>> x = symbols('x')